tamentis/cartman/README.rst

     $ htpasswd -b -c -m htpasswd testuser testpass
     $ tracd testtrac -p 8080 --basic-auth=testtrac,htpasswd,testrealm

+ - Follow PEP-8, existing style then the following notes.
+ - For dictionaries, lists: keep commas after each items, closing bracket should close on the same column as the first letter of the statement with the opening bracket.
+ - Use double-quotes for strings unless it makes it easier on certain strings (avoids escaped double-quotes).

 .. _Trac: http://trac.edgewall.org/
 .. _vim: http://www.vim.org/